 The closure phase is the last stage that involves production launch, reviewing SOA strategy, and assuring SLA guarantee.

 Benefits of Agile Methodology

 Project managers across the globe use the agile methodology due to its impressive benefits.
 This methodology enables project managers to perform their jobs easily and have complete control over projects.
-In addition, the major reason why the Agile methodology is an industry-recognized approach is that it concentrates on valuing customers, providing high-quality products, and delivering them within the given deadline.
+In addition, the major reason why an Agile methodology is an industry-recognized approach is that it concentrates on valuing customers, providing high-quality products, and delivering them within the given deadline.
 The agile methodology offers the following benefits:

 1. High-Quality Products

-One of the key objectives of software engineering is to provide top-notch and fully-featured applications to end-users.
+One of the key objectives of software engineering is to provide top-notch and fully-featured applications to end users.
 In the agile approach, developers and testers carry out development and testing concurrently.
 Therefore, the overall quality of applications is always high.
 In addition, the agile methodology promotes the involvement of stakeholders or clients throughout the development of products.
 Hence, it becomes easier to develop a product as per the client’s requirements.
 The agile methodology follows an iterative approach, which allows teams to learn and improve products continuously.